stracquadaniolab/pygna/docs/CLI.rst

                                  [--number-of-permutations NUMBER_OF_PERMUTATIONS] [-r RESULTS_FIGURE]
                                  network-file file-geneset-a distance-matrix-filename output-table

-        Performs comparison of network location analysis.
-If the flag --keep  is passed, the B geneset is kept fixed, and doesnt't get permuted

-        It computes a p-value for the shortest path distance between two genesets being smaller than expected by chance

-        If only A_geneset_file is passed the analysis is run on all the couples of sets in the file,
-        if both A_geneset_file and B_geneset_file are passed, one can specify the setnames for both, if there is only one geneset in the file, setname_X can be omitted,
-        if both sets are in the same file, B_geneset_file can be not specified, but setnames are needed.

     positional arguments:
       network-file          network file
       file-geneset-a        GMT geneset file, if it's the only parameter passed the analysis is gonna be run on all the couples of datasets, otherwise specify the other files